dangormanjr/dangormanjr.github.io/blogs.md

 # Blogs

 *	Co-author with Ryan Reft (interviewer).
-“Digital Summer School: Digitizing Rochester’s Religions.” *The Metropole: The Official Blog of the Urban History Association, Aug.
-25, 2020*. [https://themetropole.blog/2020/08/25/digital-summer-school-digitizing-rochesters-religions/](https://themetropole.blog/2020/08/25/digital-summer-school-digitizing-rochesters-religions/).
+“Digital Summer School: Digitizing Rochester’s Religions.” *The Metropole: The Official Blog of the Urban History Association*, Aug.
+25, 2020. [https://themetropole.blog/2020/08/25/digital-summer-school-digitizing-rochesters-religions/](https://themetropole.blog/2020/08/25/digital-summer-school-digitizing-rochesters-religions/).

 * "Waves of Regret and Waves of Joy: Searching for the End of the World in the Blake Archive." *Hell’s Printing Press: The Blog of the Blake Archive and Blake Quarterly*, Apr.
 10, 2020. [https://blog.blakearchive.org/2020/04/10/searching-end-of-the-world/](https://blog.blakearchive.org/2020/04/10/searching-end-of-the-world/).